Ki-eng/Named_Route_Navigation/README.md

 # Key Changes and Features of Named Routes Implementation:
 ## Centralized Route Management:

 A route.dart file has been added to define all named routes in one place.
-This centralizes route management and simplifies the addition or modification of navigation paths.<br>
+This centralizes route management and simplifies the addition or modification of navigation paths.<br><br>
 **Named Routes:**

 Screens are now accessed using named identifiers instead of manual navigation calls.<br>